peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-An object of the given type decoded from the given byte array.
+An object of the specified type decoded from the specified byte array.
 Returns null (as opposed to CBORObject.Null) if  <i>data</i>
- is empty and the AllowEmpty property is set on the given CBOREncodeOptions object.
+ is empty and the AllowEmpty property is set on the specified CBOREncodeOptions object.

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter  <i>data</i>
- is empty unless the AllowEmpty property is set on the given options object.
-Also thrown if the given type  <i>t</i>
+ is empty unless the AllowEmpty property is set on the specified options object.
+Also thrown if the specified type  <i>t</i>
-, or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+, or this object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

  * System.ArgumentNullException:
 The parameter  <i>data</i>